GAlexMES/ServerlessBenchmark/README.md

 First you need to creat a `conf.json` file in the root of this repository.
 You can copy/rename the `example_conf.json` for that.
 Run a test by executing the AppInterface with python 3.

+The most important arguments are:

+1. `-s or --suite` to define, which test suite should be executed
+2. `-p or --provider` to define the provider.
+Default is all providers
+3. `-d or --deploy` to deploy the functions for the test suite
+4. `-t or --test` to execute the test itself
+4. `-r or --remove` to remove the deployed functions for the test suite

-This would run the first test, which is the Overhead Test:
+This would deploy, run and remove the first test, which is the Overhead Test on AWS:

-`python ServerlessBenchmarkAppInterface.py -t aws 1 90`
+`python ServerlessBenchmarkAppInterface.py -t -d -r -p aws -s 1 90`

+The last parameter is the execution time.
+It is test specific for the Overhead Test.
+Other test specific arguments are explained below

 ## Other Tests and their arguments

 ## Overhead

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 1 execution_time
+ServerlessBenchmarkAppInterface.py -s 1 execution_time
 ```

-where serverless_provider is the provider;
-and execution_time is the amount of time the test should last.
+where execution_time is the amount of time the test should last.

 ## Concurrency Test

 ```
-ServerlessBenchmarkAppInterface.py -t serverless_provider 2 min_concurrency max_concurrency concurrency_step level_concurrency_execution_time
+ServerlessBenchmarkAppInterface.py -s 2 min_concurrency max_concurrency concurrency_step level_concurrency_execution_time
 ```

 where min_concurrency is the starting level of concurrency;